 - illustrate the economic relevance of the nonprofit sector, - explain the particularities of nonprofit management, - apply general management methods in the nonprofit sector, - describe the development of specific concepts for NPOs, - explain hypotheses and findings in the field of nonprofit management.

-Moreover, key competences such as presentation competence and working with academic papers shall be acquired.
+Moreover, the key competence working with academic papers shall be acquired.